telerik/xaml-docs/controls/radupload/features/handler.md

 * __TargetPhysicalFolder__ - gets or sets the physical path of the folder, where __RadUpload__ will automatically save the valid files after the upload completes.
 The property can be __overridden__.

 	>important After version [LIB]({%slug installation-installing-lib%}) `2020.1.413` (inclusive) of Telerik UI for Silverlight, the __TargetPhysicalFolder__ property is not used by the default implementation of RadUploadHandler due to security reasons.
 To get the same effect (avoid providing physical folder to the upload handler) in previous versions you can implement a custom [upload handler]({%slug radupload-features-upload-handler%}).
 One way to do this is described in the [Secure Upload File Paths]({%slug radupload-how-to-sanitize-upload-file-paths%}) article.
+To enable the TargetPhysicalFolder property in version `2020.1.413` and later see the [Use TargetPhysicalFolder]({%slug radupload-how-to-use-targetphysicalfolder-property%}) article.

 ## See Also
  * [Secure Upload File Paths]({%slug radupload-how-to-sanitize-upload-file-paths%})